-The Joint Practices Committee of FY 16 has prepared this handbook in the spirit of service to the public by the Board of Examiners for Architects, the Board of Licensure for Professional Engineers and Professional Surveyors, and the Board of Landscape Architects.
-JPC Members in FY 16 were: Chair Ray Vigil, Architect, Board of Examiners for Architects' chair; Vice Chair Ron Bohannon, Professional Engineer, member Board of Licensure for Professional Engineers and Professional Surveyors; Treasurer Martin Romero, Public Member and General Construction Bureau Chief of Construction Industries Division; Karl "Gil" Berry, representative appointed by Board of Landscape Architects; David Cooper, Professional Surveyor, Board of Licensure of Professional Engineers and Professional Surveyors; George Radnovich, Landscape Architect, Board of Landscape Architects' chair; Tara Rothwell-Clark, Architect, the Board of Examiners for Architects.
+The Joint Practices Committee of Fiscal Year (FY) 25 has prepared and updated this handbook in the spirit of service to the public by the Board of Examiners for Architects, the Board of Licensure for Professional Engineers and Professional Surveyors, and the Board of Landscape Architects.
+JPC Members in FY 25 are: NM Board of Examiners for Architects; Chair Ray Vigil, Architect Michael Bodelson, Architect Barbara Felix.
+NM Board of Landscape Architects; Landscape Architect George Radnovich, Landscape Architect Chris Green, and Landscape Architect Robert Loftis.
+NM Board of Licensure for Professional Engineers & Professional Surveyors; Chair Emilie Dohleman and Professional Surveyor Ben Aragon.
+The handbook was reviewed and updated by the JPC in 2025.